 Monday, November 29, 2010

-Is Indonesia a "Third World" Country ? - Whose on First ?
+Is Indonesia a "Third World" Country ? - Who's on First ?

-Before I answer that question or opine, let's have a clear and correct understanding of what a "Third World" country is in the first place; and let's also ask ourselves, if there is a "Third World" - then whose on first ?
+Before I answer that question or opine, let's have a clear and correct understanding of what a "Third World" country is in the first place; and let's also ask ourselves, if there is a "Third World" - then who's on first [base] ?

 What or who is First World and Second World then ?
 We hear the term "Third World" in the media all the time, and most people would just think or assume that the terms has to do with a country's level or economic development.
 WRONG !